 Rest assured I’ll be watching all of you and will definitely let you know if I see something out of place or looking off.

 To prepare for our session, you won't have to do much- just be yourself.
 I will help you guys use the space in your home to document this first week with your newborn.
 I don't pose, but I will direct and guide you into different positions.
 Don't worry- I got you!

 I have a very organic and natural approach to newborn sessions.
 I do not pose you or your baby, but rather guide them into natural and comfortable positions.
 I will arrive to photograph when you guys feel ready for visitors (first 4-10 days of life), but before or after family comes to visit.
 It's easier to capture your new baby with just immediate family present (parents, siblings) so I will ask that extended family wait elsewhere while we work.

 When I arrive, we can take a look around together to determine the best location for lighting.
 Occasionally we may need to move furniture or other items around to make room/reduce clutter.
 Make sure you clear any rooms of clutter that you want to highlight in the photos (nursery/your bedroom/living room/etc).
 I may also want to walk through your house to find special baby items or other locations to use.
 Please make sure to turn the temp up in your house to about 80 degrees.
 Even though we may be hot and uncomfortable, baby LOVES it!
 It's a great way to put them to sleep.

-Just as important as the weather is that everyone being photographed be feeling 100%.
+it is important that everyone being photographed is feeling 100%.
 There isn’t anything worse than an unhappy and sick feeling child - they especially do not want to be in front of a camera.
-At the first sign that your kids aren’t well, please give me a call.
+At the first sign of any illness, please give me a call.